Investigating the Magnetic Field outside small Accelerator Magnet Analogs via Experiment, Simulation, and Theory: Calculations via Simulation

 Finally, the simulation can be used to create arbitrary collections of permanent magnets and arrange them in space.
-In our application, this means we can create decapole or dodecapole magnet configurations and extend the simulation to higher multipole moments.
-This is very useful, given that the algebra required to calculate the prefactor for the octupole magnet, while not conceptually complex, is certainly complicated, and many terms had to be kept in the expansion to ensure the dipole, quadrupole, and octopole moment terms canceled out and the correct prefactor on the hexadecapole moment was kept.
-The simulation can also be used to test perturbations to the system, such as including magnets of varying strength, thus more closely mimicking the experimental reality.
+In our application, this means we can create a decapole or dodecapole magnet configuration and extend the simulation to higher multipole moments.
+This is very useful, given that the algebra required to calculate the prefactor for the octupole magnet, while not conceptually complex, is certainly complicated and error-prone.